 "The Navy like the rest of DOD is pursuing an ICAM strategy right now and we were pursuing this prior to zero trust being a big thing," he said during the interview.
 "Identity is fundamental to a zero trust strategy.
 If you don't have a good identity strategy or architecture you're never going to get to a zero trust architecture.
 They're codependent.
 Zero trust has further accelerated our need for identity, it's not a pet project anymore."

-Clearly and Maclean both identified culture change as a major hurdle to implementing zero trust across the federal government.
+Cleary and Maclean both identified culture change as a major hurdle to implementing zero trust across the federal government.
 For example, the zero trust concept of least privilege, which involves limiting access and privileges to only the ones an employee needs to do his or her job, can be jarring to some organizations.

 "Least privilege is one of the many essential components of zero trust," Maclean said.
 "All human systems and users only have the privilege they need to do their jobs.
 I've been involved in least privilege exercises, and what you find is, often, with the hurry to get things done, excessive privileges are given and you don't want to sit there and parse out what they don't need.
 Once people have privilege, they feel privileged and important.
 Rescinding those privileges becomes an exercise in human management and knowing what they actually need to do their jobs.
 That's just one example of the types of cultural things that will be difficult in implementing a zero trust program."